-- 1. Provide a description of their experience and capacity to meet the scope of services outlined in this RFA (10 points); - Have among its organizational purposes, significant activities related to providing hospital-based peer services to individuals with OUD/STUD including how hospitals will support peers with their own recovery (10 points); - 3.
-Describe the staff who will work on this initiative, including anyone that would be hired to run or provide oversight of the hospital-based peer services (10 points); - 4.
-Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (5 points); - 5.
-Describe the organization's plan to be fully operational within thirty (30) calendar days of the new grant agreement (10 points).
+- 1. Describe their mission, structure, scope of current activities, experience, and capacity to meet the deliverables outlined in this RFA (5 points); - 2.
+Describe how existing resources, materials, and partnerships can be leveraged to educate the communities and congregations (5 points); - 3.
+Describe the team who will work on this initiative, including anyone that would be hired to run this work (5 points); - 4.
+Describe the process that the applicant will implement to promote these activities and events with members of the congregation and the community (virtual and otherwise) (5 points); - 5.
+Describe any potential challenges and contingency plans for addressing concerns related to circumstances that may arise (5 points); and, - 6.
+Describe the organization's plan to be fully operational within thirty (30) days of the new grant agreement (5 points).